yourowngateway/qpayee-frontend/components/static-pages/hiring.md

 ![](https://blog.qpayee.com/content/images/2022/10/P1199711-ANIMATION.gif)

-Open Collective is a financial and legal toolbox for grassroots groups.
+QPayee is a financial and legal toolbox for grassroots groups.
 We support 15,000 groups and 30+ nonprofits around the world with one shared backend solution for fundraising and money management.
 This year our Collectives are on track to raise and spend $35 million dollars in full transparency.

 <strong>All position are currently filled, check back later!
 You can still send a spontaneous application if you wish.</strong>